 courses, as well as distribution electives in the humanities and social sciences.
 The students also experience non-classroom learning in the form of either an internship or study abroad.

 In addition to completing the honors core, students choose a concentration.

 Concentrations may be traditional choices, such as biology, English, mathematics,

-philosophy, political science and psychology or more interdisciplinary programs,
+philosophy, political science and psychology or interdisciplinary programs,

-such as environmental studies, international studies or law and society.
+such as environmental studies, international studies, medical humanities or law and society.
 In addition, students are able to design their own individual concentration in consultation with faculty.
 The

-concentration may have a specialized focus, such as American studies, or it
+concentration may have a specialized focus, such as Bioinformatics, or it

 may combine related disciplines, such as philosophy, politics and economics.